The Need for Preventative Dentistry

 Teeth Grinding and Clenching

 If you suffer from a common problem called bruxism or nocturnal bruxism, where you grind and clench, you should speak to your dentist to find out about options to help prevent excessive wear and tear to your teeth.
 By stopping teeth grinding and clenching, you can help ensure that you have your teeth for entire lifetime.
 Bruxism has been identified as one of the leading causes of tooth loss in adults, after tooth decay.
 By speaking with a dentist like Dr. Zadeh, he can assist you in finding stress relaxation techniques and even create a night-time splint to help prevent you from grinding your teeth and causing unnecessary wear and tear to your teeth.
 Many individuals in their 20s and 30s already have worn their teeth down and may require crowns or even replacement teeth before middle age, which is why it is important to speak to a professional about bruxism as early as possible.
+It may also be an indicator of a more serious TMJ issue as well.

 What You Can Do For Your Oral Health

 You can practice preventative dentistry yourself by ensuring that you are taking proper care of your teeth.
 Brush your teeth after each meal and floss your teeth at least once a day.
 Avoid consuming foods and beverages that contain a lot of sugar, and brush your teeth immediately after you eat or drink anything with sugar.
 Use an anti-bacterial mouthwash to kill bacteria in places where brushing and flossing cannot reach.
-Most people brush for 45 seconds to a minute, while most dentists recommend 2-3 minutes of brushing.
+Most people brush for 45 seconds to a minute, while most dentists recommend 2-3 minutes of brushing twice a day.

 Preventative dentistry can save you time, money, and pain in the long run, and help you keep all of your teeth for years to come, if not your whole lifetime!